 Business Insurance for Childcare Centres

-Childcare centres carry unique and significant risks - from child injury claims and abuse allegations to property damage and regulatory compliance.
-Whether you operate a single early childhood education (ECE) centre or manage multiple locations, the right insurance is essential to protect your business, your staff, and the children in your care.
-Compare cover options from Australia's leading business insurance providers below.
+Childcare centres bear unique and substantial risks - from child injury claims and abuse allegations to regulatory compliance failures and property damage.
+Whether you operate a single long day care centre or manage multiple locations, robust insurance is essential to protect your business, your staff, and the children entrusted to your care.
+Compare cover options from leading Australian business insurers below.

 Public liability up to $20M